-At least 2 months before any plan or strategy needs to be finalised, the NELB will produce initial proposals.
+At least 2 months before any plan or strategy needs to be finalised, the Leadership Board will produce initial proposals.
 These initial proposals will be accompanied by:

-- a summary of information that has been taken into account in producing the initial proposals and any consultation undertaken (including specific reference to consideration of any reviews/studies previously carried out by the Overview and Scrutiny Committee); - (ii) detailed information on how it is intended to consult with Members and others; - (iii) a clearly stated timetable for the consultation and the preparation of final proposals for consideration by the Overview and Scrutiny Committee and the NELB; and - (iv) proposals on the degree of changes to the plan or strategy that can be approved by the NELB during the life span of the plan or strategy.
+- (i) a summary of information that has been taken into account in producing the initial proposals and any consultation undertaken (including specific reference to consideration of any reviews/studies previously carried out by the Overview and Scrutiny Committee); - (ii) detailed information on how it is intended to consult with Members and others; - (iii) a clearly stated timetable for the consultation and the preparation of final proposals for consideration by the Overview and Scrutiny Committee and the Leadership Board; and - (iv) proposals on the degree of changes to the plan or strategy that can be approved by the Leadership Board during the life span of the plan or strategy.

 The initial proposals and accompanying information will be referred to the Overview and Scrutiny Committee.
-The Overview and Scrutiny Committee will examine the consultation proposals and timetable and make recommendations on these, where it is considered appropriate, to the Chair of the NELB.
+The Overview and Scrutiny Committee will examine the consultation proposals and timetable and make recommendations on these, where it is considered appropriate, to the Chair of the Leadership Board.